waku-org/docs.waku.org/docs/overview/index.md

 ---
-title: What is Waku?
+title: Introduction
 slug: /
 ---

 :::caution
 While Waku comes with risks and limitations, as it is still in development and preparing for extensive adoption, it is already demonstrating its capabilities by [powering various applications](/powered-by-waku).
-Join our [Discord Community](https://discord.gg/Nrac59MfSX) to stay updated on our progress.
+Join our [community](/community) to stay updated on our progress.
 :::

 Waku is a family of peer-to-peer protocols that offer secure and private communication in a decentralized environment, making it suitable for various decentralized applications (dApps).
 It is designed to operate in resource-limited environments but can also be used as a node or desktop application.